OPMDG/opm-doc/probes/check_pgactivity.rst

 check_pgactivity allows two different connection specifications: by service, or by specifying values for host, user, port, and database.
-Moreover, some services can run on multiple hosts, or can connect to multiple hosts.
+Some services can run on multiple hosts, or connect to multiple hosts.

 You must specify one of the parameters below if the service needs to connect to your PostgreSQL instance. check_pgactivity will NOT look for